redpanda-data/redpanda/docs/www/kafka-api.md

 ## Consumer API

 The Consumer API allows applications to read streams of data from topics in the Kafka cluster.
-Examples showing how to use the consumer are given in the javadocs.

 To use the consumer, you can use the following maven dependency:

 		<dependency>